faymo/faymo/README.md

 ## Hi there 👋

 - 🔭 I’m a second year studying Software Engineering at McMaster University
-- 🌱 I’m currently learning DSA
 - 👯 I’m looking to collaborate on anything fun so feel free to reach out to me!
-- 👜 Interning at Shopify Summer 2025!
+- 👜 Previously at Shopify Summer 2025!
 - 📫 How to reach me: fayez.hm6@gmail.com

 <h3 align="left">Connect with me:</h3>